psrenergy/ncp-release-notes/docs/home.md

 * Included a beta version of outputs visualization tool for the cases with network representation, based on geographical coordinates.
 * Added a new possibility of definition of chronological data based on a predefined set of days.
 * New output results file:
-  * Battery net generation.
+  * Battery net generation
-  * Battery storage.
+  * Battery storage
-  * CO2 Emissions.
+  * CO2 Emissions
-  * NOx Emissions.
+  * NOx Emissions
-  * SOx Emissions.
+  * SOx Emissions

 ## Corrections